-- 1. After the plaintiff was discharged, the defendant offered to re-employ the plaintiff [in the same position from which (he) (she) was discharged] [in another position with substantially the same compensation, benefits and responsibilities as (he) (she) had before the discharge], and - 2.
-That offer was made without requiring the plaintiff to waive any right [he] [she] might have and was not dependent upon some other improper requirement, and - 3.
-The plaintiff failed to accept that offer, then you may not award to the plaintiff any amount for earnings or benefits for any period after [he] [she] failed to accept the defendant's offer of re-employment unless you also find that the plaintiff has proved that there were special circumstances that reasonably justified the failure to accept that offer of re-employment.)
+- 1. After the plaintiff was discharged, the defendant offered to re-employ the plaintiff [in the same position from which (insert applicable pronoun) was discharged] [in another position with substantially the same compensation, benefits and responsibilities as (insert applicable pronoun) had before the discharge], and - 2.
+That offer was made without requiring the plaintiff to waive any right [insert applicable pronoun] might have and was not dependent upon some other improper requirement, and - 3.
+The plaintiff failed to accept that offer, then you may not award to the plaintiff any amount for earnings or benefits for any period after [insert applicable pronoun] failed to accept the defendant's offer of re-employment unless you also find that the plaintiff has proved that there were special circumstances that reasonably justified the failure to accept that offer of re-employment.)